uber/manifold/README.md

 Embedding the Manifold component in your app allows you to programmatically generate ML model data and visualize.
 Ohterwise, if you have some static output from some models and want to do a one-off evaluation, you might consider [using the demo app](#using-demo-app) directly.

-Here are the basic steps to import manifold into your app and load data for visualizing.
-You also take a look at the examples folder.
+Here are the basic steps to import Manifold into your app and load data for visualizing.
+You can also take a look at the examples folder.

 ### Install Manifold